-Students currently enrolled at UW-Eau Claire are eligible to checkout a variety of technology, such as laptops and cameras, from McIntyre Library.
+Students currently enrolled at UW-Eau Claire are eligible to checkout a variety of technology, such as laptops, cameras and other technology, from McIntyre Library Circulation Desk.

-In three simple steps the new PaperCut mobile printing solution allows you to print directly from a computer or smartphone, walk up to any of the printers listed below, and release your document on-demand.
-You will also have options to create copies or create PDF scans of documents that get emailed to you.
+In three simple steps the new PaperCut mobile printing solution allows you to print directly from a computer or smartphone, walk up to any of the PaperCut printers on campus, and release your document on-demand.
+You will also have options to create copies or scan documents directly to your University email account.
 For more info, please visit the Mobile Printing knowledge base article.

-Students also have additional storage options available through Microsoft OneDrive cloud-base storage.
-This cloud based service offers simple access from via the desktop application on your personal computer, through the OneDrive web portal, and from your mobile devices.
+Students have cloud-based storage options available through Microsoft OneDrive.
+This service offers simple access through the OneDrive web portal, via the desktop application on a personal or lab computer, and from mobile devices.
 It's also closely integrated into the Microsoft Office suite of applications.